Ethan0429/COSC102-Lab-Writeups/labs/lab5.md

         speed limit     = 55
         type of road    = i

-    More information about the file format (straight from the lab page on Canvas)
+    More information about the file format (straight from the lab page on Canvas):

-    > The citation number may contain numbers and letters.
+    >The citation number may contain numbers and letters.
-    The month is an integer between 1 (January) and 12 (December).
+    >The month is an integer between 1 (January) and 12 (December).
-    The day and year are integers.
+    >The day and year are integers.
-    The clocked speed is an integer in miles per hour.
+    >The clocked speed is an integer in miles per hour.
-    The speed limit is an integer in miles per hour.
+    >The speed limit is an integer in miles per hour.
-    The type of road is a single character: I or i (Interstate), R or r (Residential), H or h (Highway).
+    >The type of road is a single character: I or i (Interstate), R or r (Residential), H or h (Highway).

     ### **TLDR**
     {: .no_toc }
     Create variables to read in your citation number, month, day, etc, and read them from the file same as you would using `cin`.
     ```c++
-    citation_number = std::string
+    citation_number = string
     month           = int
     day             = int
-    year            = int
+    year            = int //or string, more on this in the Hints section
     ...
     type of road    = char
     ```